All Episodes

 People are smarter than that.

-And this is my my admonition is for the sake of others, you know, it's only temporary.
+And this is my, my admonition is for the sake of others, you know, it's only temporary.

 And I don't care what people think, but it's not even for me.

-What we did bear out, in spite of all of the misinformation, all of the models screwing up everybody.
+What we did bear out in spite of all of the misinformation, all of the models screwing up everybody.

 We need to get to the bottom of that.

-And I will, and we're going to, and we're going to investigate tonight.
+And we're going to investigate tonight.

 Can I go to a Yankee game and wear it?